-When upgrading from a previous version of Graylog you follow the previous used installation method using the new version numbers.
+When upgrading from a previous version of Graylog you follow the previous used installation method (ex. from image or package) using the new version numbers.

 The following Upgrade notes should be read carefully before you start the upgrade process.
 Breaking changes and dependency upgrades are documented in those upgrade notes.